adjust/ios_sdk/doc/english/web_views.md

 3. In the `Build Phases` tab, expand the `Link Binary with Libraries` group
 4. At the bottom of that section, select the `+` button
 5. Select the `AdSupport.framework`, then the `Add` button
-6. Repeat the same steps to add the `iAd.framework` and `CoreTelephony.framework`
+6. Repeat the same steps to add the `iAd.framework`, `CoreTelephony.framework` and `WebView.framework`
 7. Change the `Status` of the frameworks to `Optional`.

 ### <a id="sdk-integrate"></a>Integrate the SDK into your app